DEploid-dev/DEploid/docs/input.rst

     Flags **-panel** and **-noPanel** should not be used together.

 -exclude [file]
-    File path of sites to be excluded.
+    File path of sites to be excluded (tab-delimited plain text file).

 -o [string]
     Specify the file name prefix of the output.